ccbs-stradl/coding_club/Sessions/2021_03_10_strings_dates.md

 String manipulation and date parsing
 ================

-*Aim: Learn how to extract information from strings (text and character data) using regular expressions*
+*Aim: Learn how to process strings (text and character data) and parse dates*

 We will look at some built-in fucntions for working with strings (`substr`, `strsplit`, `paste`) as well as their Tidy equivalents from